Kelly v. Hegseth — First Amendment Rights (DC)

 In response, Hegseth formally censured Kelly and initiated proceedings within the Department of Defense to determine if his military rank and pay should be demoted in retirement.

-Kelly’s lawsuit seeks to declare Hegseth’s actions unlawful and block the censure and any other further measures from taking effect.
+Kelly’s lawsuit sought to declare Hegseth’s actions unlawful and to block the censure and any other further measures from taking effect.

 “Per an amicus brief submitted by forty-one retired officers, many veterans are today ‘declining’ to ‘participate in public debate on important and contested issues’ out of fear of ‘official reprisal,’” he wrote.
 “That is a troubling development in a free country!”